LNRexpress/cryptonate/README.md

 Be aware that the `cryptonate-spring-boot-starter`  and `cryptonate-spring-boot-autoconfigure` packages declare the Bouncy Castle FIPS-compliant library as one of their dependencies.

+An example of how to use `cryptonate` and the `cryptonate-spring-boot-starter` package can be found in the [cryptonate-spring-boot-example](https://github.com/LNRexpress/cryptonate-spring-boot-example) project.

 #### Direct Usage Configuration

 ##### Create a Random Number Generator